openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 #### Privacy concerns

-As attachments will most likely contain more personal information than was requested by the Relying Party with specific claim names, OpenId Connect Providers MUST ensure that end users are well aware of when and what kind of attachments are about to be transferred to the Relying Party.
-If possible or applicable, the OpenId Connect Provider SHOULD allow the end users to review the content of those attachments before giving consent to the transaction.
+As attachments will most likely contain more personal information than was requested by the RP with specific claim names, an OP MUST ensure that end users are well aware of when and what kind of attachments are about to be transferred to the RP.
+If possible or applicable, the OP SHOULD allow the end users to review the content of those attachments before giving consent to the transaction.

 ## claims Element {#claimselement}